Woman walking her dog in Atlanta park stabbed to death

 ATLANTA (AP) — A woman who was walking her dog in one of Atlanta's most popular parks has been stabbed to death, authorities said.

-Katherine Janness, 40, was found inside Piedmont Park around 1 a.m.
-Wednesday, news outlets reported.
-Police say her dog was also killed.
+Katherine Janness, 40, was found dead in Piedmont Park around 1 a.m.
+Wednesday, police said.
+Her dog had also been killed.

+Authorities are searching for a suspect.
+Police on Wednesday released a photo of the woman crossing a rainbow-painted crosswalk near the park in the city's Midtown neighborhood.

 Investigators are offering a $10,000 reward for information regarding the slaying.